supercontainers/canopie-hpc/docs/program.md

 ## Agenda

-We plan to have a combination of Invited Speakers, Research Paper Presentations, Lighting Talks, and Panel sessions.
+We plan to have a combination of Invited Speakers, Research Paper Presentations, Lightning Talks, and Panel sessions.

 <table>
 <thead>